 Comparing our heuristic with the optimal solution, we see that the two results are very close as the time horizon increases.
 As an example, the numerical solution of the optimal on-line problem is obtained for N = 3 users.
-The channel throughput per unit of energy $q{ik}$ is integer valued and Rayleigh distributed with a mean of 2 during each time slot.
+The channel throughput per unit of energy $q{jk}$ is integer valued and Rayleigh distributed with a mean of 2 during each time slot.
 The amount of data to serve is integer valued with the unit as minimum granularity.
 Their initial values are 2, 1 and 3, respectively for the three users.
 The average consumed energy is presented in Fig. 7, obtained by generating 1000 different channel state trajectories for each value of the time window constraint.
 The time window constraint length is moved from 6 to 450 time slots.
 The results of the optimal policy are compared with the results of the infinite horizon heuristic.
 As expected, as the deadline constraint increases, the better is the heuristic's performance.
-In Fig. 7 a third curve is reported.
-The second heuristic is an approximation of the infinite horizon problem: since the optimal problem cannot be solved without discretizing data, the performance of the infinite horizon problem is also obtained discretizing data, in order to make the comparison more fair.
-In this last case, the performance is suboptimal even in the long term.